-You will have baseline test results which will be compared at each planned surveillance opportunities.
+You will have baseline test results which will be compared at each planned surveillance opportunity.
 Whilst there are common tests available, some types of NETs may need particular tests, especially if you have one or more of the NET Syndromes producing one or more of the offending hormones.
 These tests may even be required on an ad hoc basis if symptoms worsen.
 I have a fairly comprehensive article on this subject – click here.
 It’s also possible that a new biopsy might be necessary (perhaps following a scan) and this may even lead to a new grading on the basis that the score might turn out be higher than the baseline grade.

 NET Type Specific Tests

 NETs are a heterogeneous group of malignancies, so I guess some people have additional tests alongside their main tumour markers and hormone levels.
-I have the routine blood levels alongside my markers, that’s pretty standard I think.
+I have the routine blood levels alongside my markers, that’s pretty standard, I think.
 I also get my thyroid levels checked due to a lesion currently under watch and wait.
 Read about this here.
 As someone who was initially diagnosed with ‘Carcinoid Syndrome’ alongside my NET, I normally get an annual Echocardiogram to check for Hedinger Syndrome (Carcinoid Heart Disease) – they had removed that earlier this year from my surveillance but it’s now back as a precaution due to the discovery of some fibrosis growth in my retroperitoneal area.
 You may also be monitored for ‘at risk’ or comorbidity checks such as the thyroid.

 Quality of Life checks